pratiknimbalkar5/Expense-tracker/README.md

-Expense Tracker 💰 | HTML, CSS, JavaScript
+Expense Tracker

-A simple and efficient Expense Tracker web application built using HTML, CSS, and JavaScript, designed to help users record, manage, and visualize their daily expenses.
-The project uses the browser’s Local Storage for saving data, so all entries remain available even after refreshing or closing the browser.
+A simple and user-friendly Expense Tracker built using HTML, CSS, and JavaScript.
+This project helps users add, view, and manage their daily expenses directly in the browser.
+All data is stored using the Local Storage API, ensuring the expenses remain saved even after the page is refreshed or reopened.

-🚀 Features
+✨ Features

-➕ Add new expenses with amount, category, and description
+Add expenses with amount and description

-📝 Automatically displays a list of all expenses
+View all saved expenses

-✏️ Edit or ❌ delete existing entries
+Delete individual expenses

+Automatically calculates total spending

-💾 Stores all data in Local Storage (No backend required!)
+Stores all data in Local Storage (no backend required)

-📊 Shows total expenses

-📱 Fully responsive and clean UI
+Clean and responsive UI

-🧰 Tech Stack
+🛠️ Technologies Used

-HTML5 – Structure
+HTML5 – Structure of the application

-CSS3 – Styling and UI
+CSS3 – Styling and layout

-JavaScript (Vanilla JS) – Logic, DOM updates, local storage handling
+JavaScript – App logic and DOM handling

-Local Storage API – Persistent client-side data storage
+Local Storage – Data persistence

 📂 Project Structure
 /index.html
 /styles.css
 /script.js

-🧠 How It Works
+📘 How It Works

-When a user adds an expense, it is stored in localStorage as an object.
+When a user adds an expense, JavaScript stores it as an object in the browser’s localStorage.

-The list is updated dynamically using JavaScript.

-On page load, all saved expenses are fetched and displayed automatically.
+Whenever the page loads, the app reads all saved entries and displays them in the list.
+Users can also delete items, and the changes update instantly both on the screen and in storage.

-🎯 Purpose
+🎯 Purpose of This Project

-This project demonstrates:
+This project is ideal for beginners who want to learn:

-CRUD operations using Local Storage

-DOM manipulation skills
+Basic JavaScript DOM manipulation

-Clean UI design

-Beginner-friendly JavaScript project implementation
+Working with Local Storage

+Creating simple, interactive web apps

+Organizing code in small projects

+🚀 Future Improvements

+Add category-based filtering

+Add charts for visual analytics

+Add dark mode

+Add edit option for expenses